 Hammertoes may not cause any problems initially, but as they progress, they become stiff and cause ongoing foot pain.
-The podiatry experts at Premier Foot & Ankle of Dallas, Plano, McKinney, Frisco, Allen, Mesquite, Sherman and Celina, Texas, offer services that prevent progression and treat the discomfort of hammertoes.
+The podiatry experts at Premier Foot & Ankle of Dallas, Plano, McKinney, Frisco, Allen, Mesquite, Sherman, Irving, and Celina, Texas, offer services that prevent progression and treat the discomfort of hammertoes.
 For a consultation regarding your hammertoe, call or schedule an appointment online today.

 Hammertoe is a condition of the middle joint of the toe.
 This condition typically affects the bones, muscles, tendons, and ligaments of the middle three toes.
 With hammertoe, the toe joint becomes stiff and gets permanently stuck in a bent position.